slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Decisions are made based on memory.
 There are 3 routes: reflex, habits or goals.
 Influence their memories and you can influence their decisions.
 - the good reason and the real reason.
 - the best way to get someone’s attention is to stop giving them yours.
-- civilized war: please the master and positive relationship with servants. if you appear too ambitious they’ll bring you down.
 -->

 > *"We catch more flies with honey than vinegar."
 -- Unknown*

 > *"To combat an adversary, become their friend."